TUI Airways: Rebranding and latest developments

 On 13 May 2015, it was announced by the TUI Group that all five of TUI's airline subsidiaries would be named TUI, whilst keeping their separate Air Operators Certificate, a process taking over three years to complete.
 TUI Airways was the last airline to be completed in late 2017.
-The rebrand began in mid 2016, with the addition of the new 'TUI' titles to its fleet.
+The rebrand began in mid 2016, with the addition of the new 'TUI' titles to the fleet.

-In December 2016, Thomson Holidays launched their final television advertisement using the 'Thomson' brand, before integrating into the 'TUI' brand.
+In December 2016, Thomson Holidays launched their final television advertisement using the Thomson brand, before integrating into the TUI brand.
 During the rebrand in 2017, the "TOMSON" callsign was dropped and replaced with "TUI AIR" and then changed again to "TOMJET".

 In May 2017, the brand TUI Airways began to be used in several areas and was implemented on all flight tracker applications.
 Most of the aircraft had been branded with 'TUI' titles, and onboard items such as glasses and napkins carried the new brand.
-Thomson Airways officially changed its legal name to TUI Airways on 2 October 2017.
+Thomson Airways officially changed its legal trading name to TUI Airways on 2 October 2017.
 TUI's sister company, TUI UK (formerly Thomson Holidays), ceased using the 'Thomson' brand, adopting the TUI UK brand on 18 October 2017.

 In November 2023, TUI Airways retired their last Boeing 767 as the sole remaining passenger operator in the United Kingdom.

-During May 2025, TUI UK published details of package holidays including flights to be operated by 'Thomson Airways', suggesting a leaked rebrand of the airline to TUI's former flagship UK brand, Thomson.
-As of 23 May 2025, details were amended to display flights operated by TUI Airways.